 - Fundraise, go viral on social media, and more

 Participants take away skills and knowledge that can be used to organize Communities of Practice (CoP) and promote leadership among teams in a variety of early years settings.
-From January - September 2017 we have trained over 100 RECEs, staff and parents in four communities across Ontario.

 In tandem with the Building Skills for Change training, we convened a Task Force, Mobilizing the Early Years Workforce: Community Voices on Decent Work in Early Childhood comprised of researchers, academics, RECEs, employers and policy experts to guide and our inform our work.